-Trump weighs Syria options, Russia envoy says 'cannot exclude' war
+Trump weighs Syria options, Russia envoy says he 'cannot exclude' war

 “The immediate priority is to avert the danger of war,” he told reporters.
 “We hope there will be no point of no return,” the envoy said.

-A team of experts from the global chemical weapons watchdog, the Organisation for the Prohibition of Chemical Weapons, was travelling to Syria and will start their investigations on Saturday, the Netherlands-based agency said.
+A team of experts from the global chemical weapons watchdog, the Organisation for the Prohibition of Chemical Weapons, was travelling to Syria and will start its investigations on Saturday, the Netherlands-based agency said.

 It was not clear whether Trump and U.S. allies would wait for the results of the investigation before deciding on a possible strike.